A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Using Normalizing Flows to Construct the Wavefunction Ansatz

 \subsection{Discrete Normalizing Flows}

 Our goal is now to design such functions $T_u^\l$ and $T_d^\l$ which satisfy Equation (\ref{eq:layer_eq_inv}), and for which the overall transformation $T^\l = (T_u^\l, T_d^\l)$ is invertible.
 The goal of the layer we propose here is to \textit{not sacrifice on expressivity}, especially when compared to many layers which are designed for discrete normalizing flows.
 In particular, the main issue will be to show that the expressivity can be retained even with the joint requirements of invertibility and $\G$-equivariance.
-We note that the kind of transformation we propose below is not generally used for normalizing flows, as the determinant of its Jacobian is not fast to compute; however, this is not an issue in our case, as the dimension of the spaces we are dealing with are relatively small.
-For a more detailed discussion, see Appendix \ref{app:complexity}.
+We note that the kind of transformation we propose below is not generally used for normalizing flows, as the determinant of its Jacobian is not fast to compute; however, this is not an issue in our case, as the dimension of the spaces we are dealing with is moderate in size.
+For a more detailed discussion, see \suppmat{}.

 To solve this problem, we introduce the Split Subspace Layer; we note that this layer may be of broader interest in machine learning, independent of the current setting.
 As before, we take $D$ to represent the ambient spatial dimension; in our case, $D=3$.
 A key parameter for the $\l^{th}$ layer will be the orthogonal matrix $\Lal \in O(D)$; in particular, we divide this matrix into 2 pieces